bufbuild-ru/docs/docs/protovalidate/cel/index.md

 It's not too different from writing any other compiled program: the source code is compiled, turned into an executable program, and then a runtime executes the program with any provided input.

-For more details on how to use CEL directly, see the [CEL tutorials for Go, Java, and C++](https://cel.dev/tutorials/cel-get-started-tutorial).
+For more details on how to use CEL directly, see the [CEL quickstarts for Go, Java, and C++](https://cel.dev/tutorials/cel-get-started-tutorial).

 ## Protovalidate and CEL